jfabend/A2A_bidirectional/README.md

 pip install -e .
 pip install -r requirements.txt

-# 2️⃣ Start the registry / router
+# 2️⃣ Start the registry / router - !!
+Sometimes you need to add 'run' at the end and/or the .py
-python -m A2A_bidirectional.agents.host_agent run
+python -m A2A_bidirectional.agents.host_agent

 # 3️⃣ Spin up some specialists
 # One dummy agent which counts inventory in a database